anth64/stk/README.md

 `stk` is a lightweight, modular toolkit for building games and game engines.
 It provides a **portable foundation** for dynamically loading modules, native or WASM, without enforcing any architecture or design choices.

-It is designed to run on a wide range of systems, from retro consoles and embedded devices to modern PCs.
+It is designed to run on modern systems running POSIX and Windows.

 ---